The world we live in is full of amazing facts you never knew.

 You can also overdose on Vitamin A by eating 1 pound of polar bear liver.

 The movement of falling cats is used as part of an astronaut’s training.

 The way cats try to correct themselves when falling was studied and analyzed by NASA scientists.

 They then used their findings as a means to teach falling astronauts how to correct their movements in zero gravity.

 We have a house fire to thank for The Sims.

-Will Wight, creator or the iconic gaming franchise, suffered a tragic house fire in 1991 where he lost everything to the flames.
+Will Wight, the creator of the iconic gaming franchise, suffered a tragic house fire in 1991, where he lost everything to the flames.

-Afterwards he had a vision of rebuilding his house, which led him to thinking of a game where one would create a “virtual dollhouse”, and from that The Sims was born.
+After that, he had a vision of rebuilding his house, which led him to think of a game where one would create a “virtual dollhouse,” and from that, The Sims was born.

 Three types of Australian birds deliberately spread wildfires.